 When using a home sampling kit, particular care must be taken to ensure there is sufficient time for the test swab to be sent in the post, particularly over weekends and bank holiday periods.

-However, in all cases please check carefully how quickly results will be delivered and what the exact requirements are for your destination at the FCDO website.
+In all cases please check carefully how quickly results will be delivered by your test provider and what the exact requirements are for your destination at the FCDO website.
 Please note that some destinations, such as Dubai, may not accept the results for some types of home sampling/testing.

 Test at London Heathrow with DiamondAir